hackclub/hackclub/workshops/cringe_101/README.md

 So far pretty simple right? `document.addEventListener` just means: **Start listening to whenever a certain event happens**

-Now we need to specify what type of event we want our buddy Listener to look out for, to do this we put the name of the event in the [event] section of the code.
+Now we need to specify what type of event we want our listener to look out for, to do this we put the name of the event in the [event] section of the code.

 ```js
 document.addEventListener("[event]", function() {});
 ```

-These events have certain names but thanks to our friends at `w3schools` they've given us a nicely arranged list of all the HTML events.
+These events have certain names, but thanks to our friends at `w3schools` they've given us a nicely arranged list of all the HTML events.

 [You can find that here](http://www.w3schools.com/tags/ref_eventattributes.asp)